zanix-io/zjs-templates/README.md

 - **Controllers/Resolvers**: Responsible for handling incoming requests and invoking the corresponding service methods or resolving data.
 - **Services**: Implement the business logic of the application and interact with adapters for data retrieval, manipulation, or external service communication.
 - **Adapters**: Provide the necessary abstractions and interfaces to interact with external services or data sources.
+They can also function as "wildcard" classes.
 - **Clients/Providers**: Act as clients to external services or providers of data.
 Clients are responsible for making requests and handling responses, while providers offer data access or integration capabilities.

 ## Project Structure